• Skip to primary navigation

 There’s no need to peel the rhubarb for this recipe.
 Adding a tiny bit of lemon and sweetener isn’t completely necessary, but really improves the taste of the fruit.
 If you use a different fruit, still mix with the lemon juice and maple syrup beforehand.

-If you’d like to make this at times of year when rhubarb isn’t in season, a number of fruits can be used in its place.
+- Use other fruit: if you’d like to make this at times of year when rhubarb isn’t in season, a number of fruits can be used in its place.
 Plums and apples are traditional, but apricots, peaches, blueberries, and many others are good too.
 It will be quite a bit sweeter when using alternatives due to rhubarb’s natural tartness.

 More Rhubarb Recipes